MalinthaSamarasinghe/parallax_ship_track/best_coding_practices.md

 }
 ```

-#### Use const keyword whenever possible
+#### Use the const keyword whenever possible

-Using `const constructor` for widgets can reduce the work required for garbage collectors.
-This may initially seem like a small performance improvement but it really adds up and makes a difference when the app is big enough or there is a view that gets frequently rebuilt.
+Using a `const constructor` for widgets can reduce the work required for garbage collectors.
+This may initially seem like a small performance improvement but it adds up and makes a difference when the app is big enough or there is a view that gets frequently rebuilt.

 ```dart
 const Container(